synthetos/tgFX/README.md

 Instructions on installing, using and configuring tgFX with TinyG can be found on the tgFX wiki located here: https://github.com/synthetos/tgFX/wiki

+Thanks and remember that tgFX is still in beta.
+Try running a job with the motors inhibited before attempting to cut.
+===

 Binary Downloads
 ==
-For those that want to test out tgFX on their TinyG the latest binaries will be located here : https://www.dropbox.com/sh/huiupgemipv8f4q/X2l_1EH-gx
+For those that want to test out tgFX on their TinyG the latest binaries will be located here : https://www.dropbox.com/sh/huiupgemipv8f4q/X2l_1EH-gx **Notes:
+Linux binaries are not provided.
+However, it is possible to run tgFX in Linux through the Netbeans IDE.

 Bugs